Thu., Aug. 28, 2008

 Water temperature certainly seemed a factor.
 For example, when the first keeper was reeled in on March 5 two years ago, the bay was 44 degrees in late February.
 Compare that with 38 degrees this year.

 Low tides are no doubt the best time to connect with the fish in the early season.
-The warmer water on low seems to be the reason.
+The warmer waters seem the reason.

-High tides produce the most catches later in the season, for some unknown reason, Scott said, probably something to do with water temperature.
+High tides produce the most catches later in the season, for unknown reasons, Scott said, probably something to do with water temperature.

-High-low rigs--Pompano-style rigs--are most popular for this fishing.
-Hooks in size 1/0 are favored early in the season, and 3/0 hooks become popular later, when anglers toss bigger baits to more aggressive fish, trying to land a larger linesider.
+High-low rigs--Pompano-style rigs--are most popular for the fishing.
+Size-1/0 hooks are favored early in the season, and 3/0 hooks become popular later, when anglers toss bigger baits to more aggressive fish, trying to land a large one.

 Customers of Scott’s who frequent the point usually toss 17-pound line on a 10-foot rod.
-A larger rod, like commonly used from the shore of the ocean, is unnecessary, because there’s no surf in the bay that needs to be cleared with a longer stick.
+A larger rod, like commonly used from the shore of the ocean, is unnecessary, because there’s no surf in the bay to clear with a longer pole.

 These fish will stick around until the season’s first bluefish invade, usually by May 10.
-By then, striper anglers will be fishing other areas that start to turn on, like the ocean surf on Long Beach Island.
+By then, striper anglers will fish other areas that start to turn on, like the ocean surf on Long Beach Island.

 Striper anglers will also start boating more frequently in May, and at this time they’ll target areas including Grassy Channel in Great Bay.
 But local bank anglers will still hunt down stripers, and the shore along Sheepshead Creek will become a favorite.
 The anglers there will still have to fight through blues, though.

-Nearby Little Egg Inlet isn’t such a productive spot for stripers in spring, and autumn is the time when the inlet is the place bail the bass.
+Nearby Little Egg Inlet isn’t such a productive spot for stripers in spring, and autumn is the time when the inlet is the place bail them.

 Keeper stripers at Graveling Point are mostly 28 inches to 31 inches, and a 34-incher is a big one.
 Nothing big, but plenty of keepers eventually show up.